You are here: Urology Textbook > Surgery (procedures) > TURP

 Intraoperative preparations:

-Lithotomy positioning, suprapubic shaving if necessary, disinfection of external genitals, lower abdomen, and perineum, sterile draping with rectal shield, provision of body-warm irrigation solution.
+Lithotomy positioning, suprapubic shaving if necessary, disinfection of external genitals, lower abdomen, and perineum, sterile draping with rectal shield, and provision of body-warm irrigation solution.

 Cystoscopy